The U.S. Government and Global Maternal and Child Health Efforts

 International Conference on Population and Development (ICPD), Programme of Action, Cairo, 1994.

-The GFF was launched in 2015 as “a multi-stakeholder partnership that supports country-led efforts to improve the health of women, children, and adolescents,” and the U.S. is as a member of the Investors Group that oversees the partnership’s overall activities; see https://www.globalfinancingfacility.org/introduction.
+The GFF was launched in 2015 as “a multi-stakeholder global partnership housed at the World Bank that is committed to ensuring all women, children and adolescents can survive and thrive” and that “supports 36 low and lower-middle income countries with catalytic financing and technical assistance to develop and implement prioritized national health plans to scale up access to affordable, quality care for women, children and adolescents” (see https://www.globalfinancingfacility.org/introduction).
+The U.S. is as a member of the Investors Group that oversees the partnership’s overall activities (see https://www.globalfinancingfacility.org/investors-group).
 See also USAID, “USAID’s Partnership with the Global Financing Facility,” fact sheet, Aug.
 2019, https://www.usaid.gov/documents/1864/usaid%E2%80%99s-partnership-global-financing-facility.

-GPEI has invested $18.1 billion in efforts to eradicate polio globally.
-KFF analysis of funding based on data in GPEI, “Contributions and Pledges to the GPEI, 1985-2019,” as of 31 December 2020, http://polioeradication.org/financing/donors/historical-contributions/ and data from the Office of Management and Budget, Agency Congressional Budget Justifications, Congressional Appropriations Bills, and U.S. Foreign Assistance Dashboard website, ForeignAssistance.gov.
+GPEI has invested about $19 billion in efforts to eradicate polio globally.
+KFF analysis of funding based on data in GPEI, “Contributions and Pledges to the GPEI, 1985-2022,” as of 31 Dec.
+2021, http://polioeradication.org/financing/donors/historical-contributions/ and data from the Office of Management and Budget, Agency Congressional Budget Justifications, Congressional Appropriations Bills, and U.S. Foreign Assistance Dashboard website, ForeignAssistance.gov.

 KFF analysis of data from the Office of Management and Budget, Agency Congressional Budget Justifications, Congressional Appropriations Bills, and the U.S. Foreign Assistance Dashboard website, ForeignAssistance.gov.